 For nearly 40 years Stuart Pimsler Dance & Theater has garnered critical acclaim for its compelling and poignant performance work, and commitment to education and community inclusive programs.
 The company’s programs give voice to those populations who typically do not have an opportunity to see their lives as the focal point for arts exploration.
-SPDT has been recognized by the National Endowment for the Arts for “Best Practices” in the field of Arts and Healthcare and The Kennedy Center for the Performing Arts as a “national model” for community programs.
+SPDT has been recognized by the National Endowment for the Arts for “Best Practices” in the field of Arts & Health and The Kennedy Center for the Performing Arts as a “national model” for community programs.

 LISTEN / Stories of Cancer told through Movement, Music, and Voice